sbechara/introduction_to_engineering/Chapter4/Chapter4.md

 The most basic use case for Excel is to simply use it to organize information into cells.

-> The cell is the basic storage unit of the spreadsheet.

-The cell is the basic storage unit of the spreadsheet.
-Cells are the little boxes you see above in Figure 4.4 and below in Figure 4.6.
+**The cell is the basic storage unit of the spreadsheet.** Cells are the little boxes you see above in Figure 4.4 and below in Figure 4.6.
 You can select any of the cells, and begin typing in numbers, letters, or any combination of the two.

 **Cells are identified by their column (which are identified by letters) and their row (which are identified by sequentially increasing numbers).
 The combination of the column letter and the row number is called their address.**